Daniel Lalonde: Design Holding

 Appointed in August 2021 and based in Milan, in October 2021 Lalonde began his current role at Design Holding, a global leader in high-end design that encompasses a portfolio of brands including B&B Italia, Flos, Louis Poulsen, Maxalto, Arclinea, Azucena, Fendi Casa, Audo and Lumens.
 He drives the strategic growth trajectory for the Group, which is jointly owned by investment firms Investindustrial and Carlyle Group.

-Since joining Design Holding, with an extensive experience acquired in the luxury goods sector, Lalonde has quickly set a bold ambition and begun implementing strategic moves to further expand the company’s global leadership and footprint among which the latest acquisition of Designers Company (a Danish group that includes Audo, developed by uniting MENU and by Lassen brands) in May 2022.
+Since joining Design Holding, with extensive experience acquired in the luxury goods sector, Lalonde has begun implementing strategic moves to expand the company’s global leadership and footprint including the acquisition of Designers Company (a Danish group that includes Audo, developed by uniting MENU and by Lassen brands) in May 2022.
 Lalonde has also put sustainability at the core of the Group’s mission, developing a strong purpose-centric strategy for achieving fully sustainable design highlighted in the first Sustainability Report of the Group released in July 2022.

 In 2024 Design Holding rebranded as Flos B&B Italia Group.